DRSolve: Dixon Resultant & Polynomial System Solver

 File Input

-./drsolve example.dat
+./drsolve example.dr

-./drsolve --comp system.dat
+./drsolve --comp -f system.dr

-./drsolve --ideal ideal.dat
+./drsolve --ideal -f ideal.dr

-./drsolve --field-equation system.dat
+./drsolve --field-equation -f system.dr

 Dixon mode / Complexity mode — file format